 MissionThe mission of the Tennessee Bankers Association is to represent and support its members, enabling them to provide a full range of quality financial products and services while maintaining safety and soundness.

 The Tennessee Bankers Association (TBA) is a trade association established to serve the needs of the state’s banks, thrift institutions, and trust companies.
 Among other activities, the Association provides continuing education, develops and monitors state and federal legislative agendas, disseminates information on all facets of the financial services industry, and promotes the public image of financial institutions.
 To conduct these efforts, the Nashville-based TBA employs a staff of 20.

 The TBA held its organizational meeting and first annual convention on October 13, 1890, in Memphis.
 Today, 214 Tennessee banks, thrift institutions, and trust companies belong to the association.
 In addition, TBA has more than 200 associate members.
 Associate membership is available to out-of-state banks as well as commercial firms that market products or services to the members of the association.

-Since 1913, the Tennessee Bankers Association has published The Tennessee Banker, a monthly magazine covering association programs and events, important industry trends, news about member banks and their employees, and regulatory information.
+Since 1913, the Tennessee Bankers Association has published The Tennessee Banker, a bimonthly magazine covering association programs and events, important industry trends, news about member banks and their employees, and regulatory information.
 Each branch office of TBA member institutions and all associate members receive a complimentary copy of the publication as a benefit of membership.